 Reading

-In Reception and Year 1, phonics is taught through discrete daily lessons.
-Home reading books are linked to phonic knowledge and are part of the RWI scheme.
-In Year 2, the No Nonsense Spelling Scheme is introduced.
-This allows for phonic knowledge to be reinforced and embedded whilst the focus is now shifted to spelling patterns.
+In Reception and Year 1, phonics is taught through discrete daily lessons, with home reading books linked to their phonic knowledge as part of the RWI scheme.
+Once children complete the RWI programme in Year 2, they transition to using Spelling Shed, which reinforces and embeds their phonics knowledge while shifting the focus towards spelling patterns.

-As part of their phonics lessons, children also practise reading and spelling what we call ‘red words’, such as ‘said’, ‘have’, ‘once’, and ‘where’.
+As part of their phonics lessons, children also practise reading and spelling what we refer to as ‘red words’ These are un decodable high-frequency words such as ‘said’, ‘have’, ‘once’, and ‘where’.
+This comprehensive approach ensures that our students develop strong reading and spelling skills, laying a solid foundation for their future learning.

 Accelerated Reader